-Mr Mallon, whose Baptist congregation shares St Thomas's with the Anglican congregation, was more impressed.
+Mr Mallon, described the growth of the movement.
 "They started off with something like 40 people and in the first 21 months there were 150 converts, mostly from a non-church background which is impressive," he said.
 "I suspect, though, that like all guru-type figures Chris began to believe the publicity around him."